vapoursynth/vapoursynth/doc/functions/video/shuffleplanes.rst

    Properties such as subsampling are determined from the relative size of the given planes to combine.

+   The argument *prop_src* is used to specify the output props of the clip.
+   By default it will grab the first node of *clips*.
+You can pass an empty array to remove the props entirely from the output clip.

    ShufflePlanes accepts clips with variable format and dimensions only when extracting a single plane.